 All music scholarships, including departmental awards and the Baker Duncan Fine Arts Scholarship, are offered in addition to the University's academic and financial aid awards to provide overall support for a Trinity education.
 Students who complete the music scholarship application will automatically be considered for both the departmental and Baker Duncan scholarships.

 Auditions are for music scholarship consideration only and have no formal bearing on acceptance to the University.
 In addition, separate auditions are held every fall for the University's various performing ensembles, which are open to all Trinity students.

 Note: Students are not required to major or minor in music to be eligible for music scholarships.
-To be considered, prospective students must complete the online music scholarship application form on or before Friday, March 2, 2018 and they will be contacted to schedule an audition.
+To be considered, prospective students must complete the online music scholarship application form on or before Sunday, February 24, 2019 and they will be contacted to schedule an audition.
 If at all possible, the form should be completed at least two weeks prior to the desired audition date, which is requested as a part of the application.
 A representative from the Music Department will contact the student to confirm the audition date.

 *Auditions pending availability of music department faculty.

 Note: Audition slots on each Trinity in Focus date are limited, and student auditions are scheduled on a first-come, first-served basis.
 If a requested audition date is already full, a Music Department representative will attempt to find an alternative date, if possible.
 No auditions will be held after March 2, 2019.